-Consider the following simple class hierarchy.
+Consider the simple class hierarchy depicted in Figure 1.

-Reify the method eat to the pattern OBJECTIFIER (or STRATEGY).
-Distinguish standard eaters, vegetarians, gourmets, and gourmands.
+a) Reify the method eat to the pattern Objectifier (or Strategy).
+Distinguish omnivores, vegetarians, gourmets, and gourmands.

-Solution: The Person class gets a reference to the new class hierarchy of Eaters.
-The new class model is:
+Solution: The Person class gets a reference to the new class hierarchy of Eaters, as depicted below: